Stigma reduction plan

 The following are links to resources that may be of interest to you.

-Indigenous teachings for leaders.
-In addition to insights and strategies from Indigenous leaders and managers, elders and colleagues explain how the Seven Sacred Teachings and the Medicine Wheel can benefit workplace culture and employees at all levels.
-These teachings can be used to encourage employee confidence, engagement and well-being in any workplace.
+• Indigenous teachings for leaders.
+This page shares insights and strategies from Indigenous leaders, managers, elders and colleagues.
+It also explains how the Seven Sacred Teachings and the Medicine Wheel can benefit culture and employees at all levels.
+These teachings can be used to encourage employee confidence, engagement and well-being at work.

 References